cedille/cedille/experiments/iota-term/README.txt

 -- ctors-lam.ced: definition of the constructor lam (quite involved) -- ind.ced:       derivation of induction for trm
--- Trm.ced:       import this to get the interesting definitions from this directory
+-- Trm.ced:       import this to get the interesting definitions from this directory -- depth-size.ced: example with size and depth of terms

 Also: explanation.ced has some rough notes I took while figuring out how to type the lam constructor.